sarwar-sakib/xcur2win.ipynb/README.md

 **Then (for both options):**
 - Run the single cell (click the ▶ button or press `Shift+Enter`).
 - When prompted, upload the `.zip` or the `.tar` file you downloaded from Gnome‑look.
 - Wait a few seconds – the converted Windows package will **automatically download** to your computer.
-A clickable link also appears (opens in a new tab) in case the automatic download doesn’t start.

 ### 3️⃣ Install on Windows 11 / 10
 - Extract the downloaded `.zip` file.